brianshumate/ansible-pinry/README.md

 ```

 Ansible's `django_manage` module is useful and offers great convenience
-features, like kickstarting an app using *syncdb* and *migrate* commands.
+features, like kickstarting an app using *syncdb* and *migrate* commands
+if more automation in the deployment is necessary.

 Provided all of the above goes well, you should be able to access the
 development version of our application here:

 http://example.com:8000/

-Replace *example.com* in the above URL with the hostname you are using.
+Replace *example.com* in the above URL with the domain name for the host
+that you are using.

-### Production Deployment
+### Deployment

 This section is TBD and will cover: